Wiring Harness Restoration Frequently Asked Questions

 How does your service work?

-You send us your harness or we find a core harness to rebuild.
-We test and inspect the harness at no charge to you, and give you some options.
-They are “repair”, “restore” and “upgrade”.
-You decide which works best for you, we send you an invoice and get started.
-If you don’t like the options we send the harness back to you, at your cost, or give you an offer to buy it.
+You send us your harness or we find a core harness to restore.
+We test and inspect the harness at no charge to you, and give you some restoration options.
+You decide which works best for you, we send an authorization allowing us to work on the harness, and then we send you an invoice and we get started.
+If you don’t like the options, we send the harness back to you, at your cost, or give you an offer to buy it.
+More info on our services page.

-How much does it cost to rebuild my harness?
+How much does it cost to restore my harness?

 Every harness is different.
 All harnesses will have some oxidation on the connector pins and ends but oxidation will inhibit soldering.
 So all oxidation must be removed to get a good clean solder, especially if you have a computer-controlled vehicle.
-On average, for a normal underhood harness, the cost runs from $300 to $1000.
-This is without any upgrades and the price depends on the oxidation level, condition of the plastic connectors, and how large the harness is.
+On average, for a normal automotive underhood harness, the cost runs from $300 to $1000 for a basic restoration.
+Full restoration is usually $500 to $1500, and upgraded restoration can be $1500 to $3000.
+The price depends on the oxidation level, condition of the plastic connectors, and how large the harness is.
+The prices listed are averages, every harness is different.

 How long does it take?

-We wish we had room for 500 techs to build harness but we don’t.
-Due to tech limitations, space limitations and volume and more importantly, the condition of the harness, it can take some time to build.
+We wish we had room for 500 techs to build harnesses but we don’t.
+Due to tech limitations, space limitations and volume, and more importantly, the condition of the harness, it can take some time to restore the harness.
 Some harnesses take a long time to get the pins deoxidized.
 There is no way to know how long it will take until we start deoxidizing them.
 Sometimes oxidation comes off easy and sometimes it is stubborn.
 During the pin deoxidization process, the connector pins often become too thin and we will need to replace them with ones from our B-D reclaim inventory and that adds to the time because the process starts over on the replaced pins.
-Some harnesses are worse than others, Some harness like Mercedes Benz, for example, can take over a year, this is because connector parts are hard to find and there tends to be more oxidation on the pins.
+Some harnesses are worse than others, Some harnesses like Mercedes Benz, for example, can take well over a year, this is because connector parts are hard to find and there tends to be more oxidation on the pins.
 So there are no set time limits, however, you can have your harness expedited at any time during the process.
 We always say restoring a harness is more like restoring a painting than rebuilding an alternator.
+We have Bronze (start level), Silver, and Gold production lines if you need it sooner, click the link for more information.

 Is there a refund if I decide I want to cancel the order?

 This is custom work and there is a lot of labor that goes into it.
-Once we start on a harness we cannot return it to the condition it was in when a customer sent it to us. since it is difficult to find a buyer for a harness that may fit one specific year vehicle only, we can?t offer cash refunds or credits.
-However, we can take it on consignment and sell it for you.
+Once we start on a harness we cannot return it to the condition it was in when a customer sent it to us.
+Since it is difficult to find a buyer for a harness that may fit one specific year’s vehicle only, we can’t offer cash refunds.
+However, we can offer store credit or we can take it on consignment and sell it for you.

 Can you build me a new harness?

-Yes, but it would be very expensive and the quality would be very low.
-To build a new one it would require us to buy aftermarket reproduction connectors.
-That would be expensive but the larger issue is that the quality would be very low due to the low quality of the aftermarket connectors.
+Yes, in some cases, but it would be very expensive and the quality would be very low.
+To build a new harness it would require us to buy aftermarket reproduction connectors.
+That would be expensive, but the larger issue is that the quality would be very low due to the low quality of the aftermarket connectors.
 It is always better to rebuild a harness than build a new one, both quality, and price.

 I am doing an engine swap, can you join the two harnesses together?